falcosecurity/pdig/README.md

     pdig [-a] curl https://example.com/

 The `-a` option enables the full filter, which provides a richer set of instrumented system calls.
-You probably want to use this option with sysdig, but not with falco.
+You probably don't want to use this option  with Falco for performance reasons.

 You can also attach to a running process with the `-p` option:

     pdig [-a] -p 1234

-To observe any effect, you will need e.g. falco or sysdig running in a separate process, with udig (userspace instrumentation) enabled.
+To observe any effect, you will need e.g. Falco running in a separate process, with udig (userspace instrumentation) enabled.
 For example:

-    sysdig -u
+    falco -u

 ## How slow is this?